OctopusDeploy/Architecture/Steps/Index.md

 # Inputs and Outputs

-Octopus currently provides no explicit schema definition for the inputs a given action needs defined to do its job.
+Octopus currently provides no explicit schema definition for the inputs a given step needs defined to do its job.

-The current model for inputs for Octopus Actions uses a Namespace-keyed state bag approach.
+The current model for inputs for Octopus Steps uses a Namespace-keyed state bag approach.

 Keys for inputs are currently defined and redefined in several places.

 ## Problem

-- It is difficult to find what inputs an action expects (currently convention based)
+- It is difficult to find what inputs an step expects (currently convention based)
 - It is difficult to tell what type of information each input should capture (i.e. number, string, complex type) - at the moment the only place we enforce the type of info is within validators (example)
 - Complex types can only be expressed as flat sets of keys
-- Input keys are redefined in up to three places for certain actions
+- Input keys are redefined in up to three places for certain steps
-- It is difficult to determine what keys within the state bag a given action might care about
+- It is difficult to determine what keys within the state bag a given step might care about

 ## Solution: Input and Output Schemas